AndersSchmidtHansen/ConversationalDesignLanguage/README.md

 `<img src="/example.png" title="An example of the product" alt="An example of the product" />`

 ### Headlines and Text Paragraphs
 Almost every interface contains some mix of Headlines and Text Paragraphs, whether for marketing purposes, descriptive purposes and so on.
-To write this in CIxD syntax, you wrap headlines in two `#` characters and paragraphs in two `--` characters.
+To write this in CD syntax, you wrap headlines in two `#` characters and paragraphs in two `--` characters.
 Like so:

 ```
 Yui: #Thanks for signing up as a customer!#